sudoforge/docker-mumble-server/library/murmur/README.md

 pull `latest` and risk getting different versions on different hosts.
 Versions are kept in line with the [releases from mumble-voip/mumble][vendor-releases].

-The examples throughout this document assume we are not using a tag.
-If you include a tag number when pulling the image, you will need to append that tag number when running the image via `docker run`.
+The examples throughout this document assume we are not using a tag for the sake of brevity.
+If you pull the image with a tag other than `latest`, you will need to use that tag number when running the image via `docker run`.

 ### Create a container